blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 ```
 [^saddle2021]: Image of saddle point is adapted from https://commons.wikimedia.org/wiki/File:Saddle_point.svg (accessed Nov.
 15, 2021)

-It is easy for *GAMESS* to find a minimum.
+It is easy for *GAMESS* to find a **minimum**.
 It just follows every gradient downward.
-It is more challenging to find a saddle point, where one coordinate is maximized and all others are minimized.
+It is more challenging to find a **saddle point**, where one coordinate is maximized and all others are minimized.
 How do you find that balance point?

-*GAMESS* has a calculation type called `RUNTYP=SADPOINT` that can do this.
+*GAMESS* has a **calculation** type called `RUNTYP=SADPOINT` that can do this.
 However, it needs to know what coordinate to follow to find the saddlepoint.
-The best way to do this is to construct a structure that is close to a hypothetical saddle point (our optimized scan for 100˚ seems like a good starting point)
+The best way to do this is to construct a structure that is **close** to a hypothetical saddle point (our optimized scan for 100&deg; seems like a good starting point)

 ### Finding The Imaginary Vibration

-*GAMESS* still needs lots of help.
-First we need an imaginary vibration to follow.
+*GAMESS* still needs **lots of help**.
+First we need an **imaginary vibration** to follow.
 So we will have to perform a vibration calculation first.
 The imaginary vibration is often designated with a negative frequency.
-It is a vibration that moves along the reaction coordinate.
+It is a vibration that moves along the **reaction coordinate**.
 All normal vibrations increase in energy as they move away from their centre points.
 The imaginary vibration is at a maximum at its centre.
-It is going downhill toward starting material or product as it moves away from the center.
+It is going downhill toward starting material or product as it **moves away** from the center.

-A structure that is optimized (except for the frozen coordinate) and is very near the transition state structure should have an imaginary vibration.
-We need to perform a vibration calculation first.
+A **structure** that is optimized (except for the frozen coordinate) and is very near the transition state structure should have an imaginary vibration.
+We need to perform a **vibration calculation** first.

 I start with the result file for the potential energy scan done above.
-I chose the result for the optimization where we froze the C–C torsion at 100˚.
+I **chose** the result for the optimization where we froze the C–C torsion at 100&deg;.
 I opened the log file in *MacMolPlt* and then used `Subwindow` &rarr; `Input Builder` to create a new input file.
-I changed `RunType` to `Hessian`, which will calculate the information needed to determine the vibrations and their frequencies.
-These vibrations are the vectors along which the various coordinates are changed when we optimize.
-We usually use a guess for the Hessian matrix as approximations are more than good enough for finding the bottom of an energy well.
+I **changed** `RunType` to `Hessian`, which will calculate the information needed to determine the **vibrations** and their **frequencies**.
+These vibrations are the **vectors** along which the various coordinates are changed when we optimize.

-For finding the saddle point, we need to be close in structure and have a vector (the imaginary vibration) that points straight toward it.
-So we must calculate the Hessian matrix.
+For **finding** the saddle point, we need to be **close** in structure and have a **vector** (the imaginary vibration) that **points** straight toward it.
+So we must calculate the **Hessian** matrix.
 With higher levels of theory this can take a long time, but we are using a very low level of theory and won’t have to wait long.
-In many cases 3-21G<sup>*</sup> will not be suitable for an accurate transition state in a reaction but, since we are not making or breaking bonds, we should be OK.
-We also set up a `Vibrational Analysis` so that vibrations would be calculated out of the Hessian data and reported in the result file.
+In many cases 3-21G<sup>*</sup> will not be suitable for an accurate **transition state** in a reaction but, since we are not making or breaking bonds, we should be OK.
+We also set up a `Vibrational Analysis` so that vibrations would be **calculated** out of the Hessian data and reported in the result file.

 I saved the input file.
 It is reproduced below.
-You will see that the atom numbering is different than in the above cases.
+You will see that the atom numbering is **different** than in the above cases.
 I set up a hydrogen as the first atom when I was building butadiene for the larger, more extensive torsion scan presented in figure 11.
-As a result the C–C torsion is represented by the `5,4,3,2` torsion coordinate and that is listed as the ninth element in the `IZMAT(1)` list.
-Nothing changed that matters, you just need to be aware of where the torsion angle is in the Z-matrix so you can interpret the input file.
+As a result the C–C torsion is **represented** by the `5,4,3,2` torsion coordinate and that is listed as the ninth element in the `IZMAT(1)` list.
+Nothing changed that matters, you just need to be **aware** of where the torsion angle is in the `Z-matrix` so you can interpret the input file.

 ```{code-block}